 The program’s philosophy of patient-centered care includes respect for each patient’s values, preferences and expressed needs; the coordination and integration of care; communication and education; physical comfort and emotional support; and the involvement of family and friends in the treatment and recovery process.

 The value of bench research and clinical trials in advancing quality of care and improving outcomes is undisputed.
 From the patient perspective, participation in a clinical trial carries controlled risks and offers significant advantages in terms of very close and personalized long-term follow-up.
 It also offers treatment options that would otherwise be unavailable.
-As the primary teaching hospital for McGovern Medical School, Memorial Hermann-TMC is positioned on the frontier of medicine, creating innovative programs of care, engaging in leading-edge research and promoting education, all of which improve human health and wellbeing.
+As the primary teaching hospital for McGovern Medical School, Memorial Hermann-Texas Medical Center is positioned on the frontier of medicine, creating innovative programs of care, engaging in leading-edge research and promoting education, all of which improve human health and well-being.

 Meet the team